Naxp/PHPMyPlexClient/README.md

 **Installation**

 Install using [composer](https://getcomposer.org/), you can require cheezykins/phpmyplexclient in your composer.json and it will manage installation automatically.
 It uses the standard PSR-0 autoloader for classes.

+**Dependencies**

+Depends upon [Httpful](https://github.com/nategood/httpful) - this should be satisfied automatically if installed with composer.